- Room 111, Reynolds, Drake Circus, Plymouth, PL4 8AA

+Visiting specialist at the University of Plymouth, physicist and author of Quantised Accelerations, Falling Up and other books.
 I have a BSc in Physics from the University of York, and a PhD in Physical Oceanography (ocean physics) from the University of Liverpool.
-I have suggested (and published in 26+ journal papers) a new cosmological model for inertia (called Quantised Inertia, QI) which predicts galaxy rotation without dark matter.
-QI offers a new way to extract thrust from the quantum vacuum for vehicles or spacecraft.
-I have been DARPA-funded to test this in the lab for four years.
-This has applications for eg: satellite station-keeping, cheaper launch.
-QI also predicts ways to harvest energy from the quantum vacuum.
+I have suggested (and published in 26+ journal papers) a new cosmological model for inertia (called Quantised Inertia, QI) which predicts galaxy rotation without dark matter and offers a new way to extract energy & thrust from the quantum vacuum.
+I was DARPA-funded to test this in the lab for four years & four labs have seen thrust so far.
 Information about quantised inertia:

 Sep 2020.
 Article on QI-thrust in Popular Mechanics.